indiana-university/rivet-docs/content/components/forms/checkboxes.md

 {{< /example >}}

 ## Indeterminate state
-The indterminate state is a checkbox attribute that is accessible by JavaScript only.
+The indeterminate state is a checkbox attribute that is accessible by JavaScript only.
 It can be used to indicate a partially checked state.
 A typical use case would be nested checkboxes/selections like the following example.
 [This article](https://css-tricks.com/indeterminate-checkboxes/) explains the indeterminate state in greater detail.

 {{< example lang="html" >}}<fieldset>
     <legend class="rvt-sr-only">Indeterminate state</legend>